-Gina Marvin is a dynamic, talented and goal-oriented Director with over 10 years of successful achievements in trap-nueter-release, feline shelter management and adoption facilitation.
-Develops highly organized groups and focuses on cultivating business relationships to foster programs and create awareness.
-Provides superior proficiency in event management and coordination, budgets, decisive direction and policy creation.
+Gina Marvin is a dynamic, talented, and goal-oriented Director with over 10 years of successful achievements in trap-neuter-release, feline shelter management, and adoption facilitation.